Metalama//Conceptual documentation/Configuring and troubleshooting/Capturing process dumps

 NEVER share the process dump URL publicly on a service like GitHub Issues.

-Instead, please send us the hyperlink by email or by private message on Slack.
+Instead, kindly send us the link via email or private message on Slack.